keboola/developers-docs/extend/generic-extractor/config/jobs/index.md

 See [example [EX005]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/005-two-arrays-in-nested-object).

 ### Simple object
-You may encounter and API response like this:
+You may encounter an API response like this:

 {% highlight json %}
 {